Tilman Riemenschneider: Biography

 In 1494, Riemenschneider's first wife died, leaving him with three stepsons and a daughter.
-In keeping with the times and his status, he remarried in 1497, Anna Rappolt.
-She bore him two daughters and three sons, all of whom seem to have inherited their father's artistic talent.
-In 1495, he created the statue of Mary with child (Pfarrkirche St Bernard in Würzburg).
+In keeping with the times and his status, he remarried Anna Rappolt in 1497.
+They had two daughters and three sons, all of whom seem to have inherited their father's artistic talent.
+In 1495, he created a statue of Virgin and Child for the parrish church of St Bernard, Würzburg).

-More high-profile work followed: In 1496 Riemenschneider received the order to carve the tomb of Prince-Bishop Rudolf von Scherenberg at Würzburg Cathedral.
-It was delivered in 1499, the same year in which an order arrived for the Imperial tomb at Bamberg Cathedral (delivered 1513).
+More high-profile work followed: In 1496 Riemenschneider received the commission by Prince-Bishop at Würzburg Cathedral Lorenz von Bibra to carve the epitaph for his predecessor Rudolf von Scherenberg.
+It was erected in 1499, the same year he got the commission for the Imperial tomb of Henry II and his wife Cunigunde of Luxembourg at Bamberg Cathedral (delivered 1513).

 By 1500, he had developed an outstanding reputation as an artist and had become a wealthy Würzburg citizen.
 Not only did he own a number of houses, but he also was a landowner with his own vineyards.
-His flourishing workshop provided work for as many as 40 apprentices doing woodcarving, sculpting, and painting.
+His flourishing workshop is estimated to have provided work for as many as 40 employees.
+Between 1501 and 1517 he had twelve apprentices registered, more than any other in Würzburg, and in 1508 he stated three stone sculptors would work for him.
+For that timespan alone at least a dozen retables are known to have been made by Riemenschneider's workshop.